mmistakes/made-mistakes-jekyll/_posts/work/2013-10-15-portraits.md

   </form>
 </div><!-- /.well -->

-**Usage and Copyright:** Each PaperFaces portrait is protected under a [Creative Commons License]({{ site.url }}/terms/" Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0)").
+**Usage and Copyright:** Each PaperFaces portrait is protected under a [Creative Commons License]({{ site.url }}/terms/ "Attribution-NonCommercial 4.0 International").
 That means you're free to use them as avatars, share on social media, or print out for personal use --- it's your face so do with it as you please.
 {: .notice}

 ## Some Recent Portraits